 Peter Hodgson never had to worry about money again.
-He received 250,000 orders for his Silly Putty over the next three days, and when he passed away in 1976, Hodgson was worth $140 million.
+He received 250,000 orders for his Silly Putty over the next three days, and when he died in 1976, Hodgson was worth $140 million.

 The moral of the story is that sometimes nothing beats some good old-fashioned PR when trying to spread the word about a new product.

 In the 1950s, Bette Nesmith Graham was a single mom who worked at a bank as a secretary.
-Although she was not a great secretary, and made a lot of typos, she did happen to be a very good artist.
+Although she was not a great secretary and made a lot of typos, she was an excellent artist.
 So every year, the bank had her paint the Christmas scene for the bank’s windows.

-So Graham took some tempera paint to work and began to paint over her typos.
+So Graham took some tempera paint to work and painted over her typos.
 She soon realized this was a great idea that could make a great business.
-Working from home after work, Graham began to experiment with paint.
+Working from home after work, Graham experimented with paint.

-After considerable effort she came up with the concoction that eventually became Liquid Paper.
+After considerable effort, she came up with the concoction that eventually became Liquid Paper.
 But unlike Peter Hodgson, Graham’s innovation was no overnight success.
-She continued to work at the bank and make batches of then-named “Mistake Out” in her kitchen, selling a hundred bottles a month.
+She continued to work at the bank and make batches of then-named “Mistake Out” in her kitchen, selling 100 bottles a month.

 The challenge was that because the product was so innovative, few people even understood why they might need it.
-But as people learned about the product, the business slowly started to grow.
+But as people learned about the product, the business slowly grew.
 Yet, it was still a full 18 years after creating the product before Liquid Paper hit $1 million in annual sales.
 Five years later, it was $25 million a year.

 The rest, indeed, is history, and ultimately Graham’s fame would be eclipsed by her son’s; Mike Nesmith became a member of the ’60s group The Monkees, as well as a movie and video producer.